 Information was available about organisations patients could contact if not satisfied with the way the practice dealt with their concerns.
 This information including contact details of these organisations was included in the patient complaints leaflet

 We looked at comments, compliments and complaints the practice received within the previous 12 months.
-These showed that there had been no complaints made within this period.
+These showed that the practice had received no complaints within this time.

 Are services well-led?

 Governance arrangements